 Change the Way You Buy Sales Consulting

 What we find is that our sales training and coaching strategy, as well as process work, need to be delivered on a monthly basis.
-That makes small changes and tweaks because that's the only way you get long-term behaviour change for your staff, your leadership, etc.
+That makes small changes and tweaks because that’s the only way to get long-term behaviour change for your staff, your leadership, etc.